blazium-engine/blazium-docs/tutorials/3d/environment_and_post_processing.rst

 *This feature is only available when using the Forward+ renderer, not Mobile or Compatibility.*

-While Godot supports several sources of reflection data such as :ref:`doc_reflection_probes`, they may not provide enough detail for all situations.
+While Blazium supports several sources of reflection data such as :ref:`doc_reflection_probes`, they may not provide enough detail for all situations.
 Scenarios where screen-space reflections make the most sense are when objects are in contact with each other (object over floor, over a table,